laravel/docs/sanctum.md

 <a name="how-it-works-spa-authentication"></a>
 #### SPA Authentication

 Second, Sanctum exists to offer a simple way to authenticate single page applications (SPAs) that need to communicate with a Laravel powered API.
-These SPAs might exist in the same repository as your Laravel application or might be an entirely separate repository, such as an SPA created using Vue CLI or a Next.js application.
+These SPAs might exist in the same repository as your Laravel application or might be an entirely separate repository, such as an SPA created using Next.js or Nuxt.

 For this feature, Sanctum does not use tokens of any kind.
 Instead, Sanctum uses Laravel's built-in cookie based session authentication services.
 Typically, Sanctum utilizes Laravel's `web` authentication guard to accomplish this.
 This provides the benefits of CSRF protection, session authentication, as well as protects against leakage of the authentication credentials via XSS.